 Although in men the mesonephric duct develops completely, some remnants may remain.
 This includes the appendix of the epididymis from the cranial end of the duct, and the paradidymis, the caudal remains of the mesonephric tubules, which have not developed into efferent ducts.

-Development of the Female Genital Ducts
+Development of the female genital ducts

 The unfused proximal sections of the Mullerian ducts form the fallopian tube, whose proximal section opens into the abdominal cavity.
 With the onset of puberty, ovulated oocytes are accommodated here.

-- the recto-uterine pouch (pouch of Douglas)
+- Recto-uterine pouch (pouch of Douglas)

-- the vesico-uterine pouch
+- Vesicouterine pouch

 The female embryo also develops glands from epithelial buds, which grow into the mesenchyme.
 These are the urethral glands, the equivalent of the prostate and the associated paraurethral ducts, or Skene’s ducts, and the major vestibular glands, or glands of Bartholin, which correspond to the bulbourethral glands.

-During regression of the mesonephric ducts, due to the absence of testosterone, some parts may remain, namely the appendix vesiculosa at the cranial end, the epoophoron with the remains of the mesonephric tubules in the mesovarium between the ovary and the fallopian tube, and the paraophoron with remains of the mesonephric tubules close to the uterus in the mesovarium.
+During the regression of the mesonephric ducts, due to the absence of testosterone, some parts may remain, namely the appendix vesiculosa at the cranial end, the epoophoron with the remains of the mesonephric tubules in the mesovarium between the ovary and the fallopian tube, and the paroophoron with remains of the mesonephric tubules close to the uterus in the mesovarium.
 Gartner’s duct is a rudimentary equivalent of the deferent duct and the ejaculatory duct.
 Gartner’s duct cysts sometimes form here.

 Development of the External Genitals

-Development of the Male External Genitals
+Development of the male external genitals

 The genital tubercle forms the glans penis at the tip of the penis.
 Out of the glans, ectodermal cells grow towards the urethra.
-Eventually, this cell cord becomes canalized, with the genital folds growing together on this lower surface, and the elongated urethra gaining its new orifice at the tip of the penis.
+Eventually, this cell cord becomes canalized, with the genital folds growing together on the lower surface, and the elongated urethra gaining its new orifice at the tip of the penis.

 Development of the Female External Genitals

 No complete explanation has been found as to what leads to the formation of the female genitals.
 Estrogen may be responsible.
 In a female fetus, the phallus does not grow any longer and remains as the clitoris.
-The genital folds fuse only in their posterior section to form the frenulum of labia pudenda.
+The genital folds fuse only in their posterior section to form the frenulum of the labia pudenda.
 They become the labia minora.

 The labioscrotal swellings fuse at the front and back, where they form the anterior and posterior commissure of the labia and the mons pubis.
 They become the labia majora.
 The ovaries also make a descent, which is guided by the gubernaculum.
 This descent, however, finishes within the lesser pelvis.
-The gubernaculum becomes:
+The gubernaculum becomes the:

-- the suspensory ligament of ovary
+- Suspensory ligament of the ovary

-- the proper ovarian ligament
+- Proper ovarian ligament

-- the round ligament of uterus
+- Round ligament of uterus

 Pathological Genital Development

-Turner Syndrome: X0
+Turner syndrome: X0

-Hypospadias and Epispadias
+Hypospadias and epispadias

 If the genital folds do not fuse around the urethra in the development of the penis, a urethral orifice at the lower surface of the penis results.
 This is referred to as hypospadias.
 Malformations in mesenchyme and ectoderm can lead to a dorsal location of the genital tubercle, with the urethra terminating at the dorsal side of the penis.
 This is referred to as epispadias.